-Classical Theism will appeal to scholars and advanced students in philosophy of religion who are interested in the nature of God.
+Classical Theism will appeal to scholars and advanced students in the philosophy of religion who are interested in the nature of God.

-Introduction Robert C. Koons & Jonathan Fuqua
+Introduction Jonathan Fuqua and Robert C. Koons

-Section 1: What is Classical Theism?
+Section I: What Is Classical Theism?

-1. What is Classical Theism?
+1. What Is Classical Theism?
 Edward Feser

 2. Does the God of Classical Theism Exist?
 Robert C. Koons

-4. The Problem of Talking about ‘the God of gods’ Gyula Klima
+4. The Problem of Talking about "the God of gods" Gyula Klima

 5. Anselmian Classical Theism Katherin Rogers

 6. Thomist Classical Theism: Divine Simplicity within Aquinas’s Triplex Via Theology Daniel De Haan